schierlm/Oberon-extended-history/README.md

 **STEP 1**: Build a slightly modified Project Oberon 2013 compiler on your Project Oberon 2013 system

-Edit the file *ORG.Mod* on your Original system and set the following constants to the indicated new values:
+Edit the file *ORG.Mod* on your original system and set the following constants to the indicated new values:

      CONST ...
        maxCode = 8800; maxStrx = 3200; ...